evayfang2019/evayfang_test/content/publication/PMID33229621/index.md

 # Summary.
 An optional shortened abstract.
 summary: Paternal age is associated with a moderate increase in the incidence of urogenital and cardiovascular abnormalities, facial deformities, and chromosome disorders.

-tags: ["Paternal Factor","Adverse Pregnancy Outcome", "Birth Defect"]
+tags: ["Paternal Factor","Adverse Pregnancy Outcome", "Birth Defect","Meta-analysis"]

 # Display this page in the Featured widget?
 featured: false